NC717/Hackathon-Solutions-Recent/README.md

-# Solved Datasets
+### Hackathon solution Recent
-Conains codes for various data science competitions
+###### This repository contains codes for recent hackathons on various competitive websites such as Analytics vidya, Kaggle etc.